999 Calls.

 Yes, if you manage your time well.
 Shifts are self-booked and flexible.

-During quieter periods on shift, you remain available to respond but may be able to study or rest.
+During quieter periods on shift, you remain available but can study or rest while waiting to be called.
 During busy academic periods such as exams, many volunteers reduce their hours.

 We expect consistency over time, not intensity in short bursts.